Virtual Magic Kingdom: Gameplay

 The Virtual Magic Kingdom consisted of "Disney Lands", each depicted in isometric projection, and each with a distinct theme.

 No more than 15 characters could occupy a room at any time.
-If a player tried to enter a guest room which already contained fifteen characters, he or she would be put into a queue to wait to enter.
-A player could request a free "VMK pass" if there were more than five people in the queue for a room; this allowed him or her to walk around freely in other rooms until it was his or her turn to enter.
+If a player tried to enter a guest room which already contained fifteen characters, they would be put into a queue to wait to enter.
+A player could request a free "VMK pass" if there were more than five people in the queue for a room; this allowed them to walk around freely in other rooms until it was their turn to enter.
 The public rooms all had multiple "instances", named after compass directions (such as the "North-East-East" instance), and each instance could have up to fifteen characters in it.
-When moving around the public rooms, a character would be randomly placed in an instance of a room unless the player checked the "Advanced Mode" box, in which they could select a specific instance for his or her character to enter.
+When moving around the public rooms, a character would be randomly placed in an instance of a room unless the player checked the "Advanced Mode" box, in which they could select a specific instance for their character to enter.

 During October, all the rooms along Main Street were decorated for Halloween.
 In 2005, the decorations were left up until December; in 2006 and 2007, Christmas décor appeared immediately after Halloween.

 Players whose characters met in the same room at the same time could become "friends": one issued an invitation to the other, and if the other accepted, then each player would always be able to see when the other was online and in what game location, and would be able to jump instantly to the other character's location (unless blocked by a 'friends only' flag on the room, the presence of the friend's character within a game, or a 'special entrance' room).
-Either player could remove someone from his or her friends list at any time.
+Either player could remove someone from their friends list at any time.